adtma/adtma.github.io/_pages/publications.md

 **Manuscripts in review / in preparation**

-1) **Adiatma, Y.D.**, Saltzman, M.R., Liu, X-M., Wang, X-K., Edwards, C.T.
-Lithium isotope stratigraphy and Ordovician weathering. in revision for *Earth and Planetary Science Letters*.

-2) Wang, X-K., Liu, X-M., Husinec, A., Cao, C., Dera, G., **Adiatma, Y. D.**, Lithium isotope evidence for enhanced hydrothermal activity in the Jurassic. in review for *Earth and Planetary Science Letters*.
+1) Wang, X-K., Liu, X-M., Husinec, A., Cao, C., Dera, G., **Adiatma, Y. D.**, Lithium isotope evidence for enhanced hydrothermal activity in the Jurassic. in review for *Earth and Planetary Science Letters*.